aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/attribute-and-property-management/_index.md

 If you’re searching for **how to add attributes**, the attribute tutorial shows you how to attach name/value pairs directly to entities (blocks, layers, etc.).
 Attributes are especially useful for labeling components, generating bills of materials, or linking drawings to external databases.

-## CAD Property Management Best Practices
+## CAD property management best practices

 Effective **cad property management** combines both attributes and custom properties.
 Consider the following workflow: